cowjen01/repsys/README.md

 You can choose from three types of embeddings algorithm:
 1. [PyMDE](https://pymde.org) (Minimum-Distortion Embedding) is a fast library designed to distort relationships between pairs of items minimally.
 Use `--method pymde` (this is the default option).
 2. Combination of the PCA and TSNE algorithms (reduction of the dimensionality to 50 using PCA, then reduction to 2D space using TSNE).
 Use `--method tsne`.
 3. Your own implementation of the algorithm.
-Use `--method custom` and add the following method to the dataset's class.
+Use `--method custom` and add the following method to the model's class of your choice.
+In this case, you must also specify the model's name using `-m` parameter.

 ```python
 from sklearn.decomposition import NMF